GoogleCloudPlatform/nodejs-docs-samples/appengine/uglifyjs/README.md

 # App Engine minification sample

 This sample provides an example of how to minify static CSS and JS files while deploying to App Engine.

+The `gcp-build` NPM script is used to trigger the minification process.
+This step happens automatically when deploying to App Engine, but must be performed manually when developing locally.

 ## Setup